DesmondMokhali/Investigating-Access-to-Safe-Drinking-Water/README.md

 ### 3. Comparing world population estimates with JMP data to understand the bigger picture.

+**3.1.
+Global Population Comparison**
+To facilitate a meaningful comparison, a new sheet named *"Global 2020 Report"* was created.
 Here, we calculated the total national population using the `pop_n` feature (in thousands) and converted it to billions for comparison with the estimated global population:

 **Estimated Global Population (billion)**
 *                                  = 7.821 billion